jawher/themplator/README.md

 Themplator
 =======================

-Wicket-like t(h)emplating library based on StAX.
+Wicket-like t(h)emplating library written in Java and based on StAX.
 It is in an earlier than early stage and only offers a couple of controlling bricks, namely :

 * Label: similar to Wicket's Label component, it is used to set an element's text